 DOMVS estate agency in Maiden Newton has been selling and letting homes since 2005 via its nearby Dorchester office, on South Street.
 DOMVS has a good selection of property to buy in Maiden Newton, as well as property to rent in Maiden Newton and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-Properties in Maiden Newton had an overall average price of £377,208 over the last year.
+House prices in Maiden Newton have an overall average of £289,614 over the last year.

-The majority of sales in Maiden Newton during the last year were terraced properties, selling for an average price of £301,800.
-Semi-detached properties sold for an average of £397,500, with detached properties fetching £475,833.
+The majority of properties sold in Maiden Newton during the last year were terraced properties, selling for an average price of £247,500.
+Detached properties sold for an average of £422,333, with flats fetching £102,025.

 Maiden Newton is a large, bustling village less than ten miles north-west of the county town of Dorchester.
 The village is one of few in Dorset to boast its own train station, which lies on the Heart of Wessex line connecting Weymouth and Bristol via Dorchester, Yeovil and Bath.
 Opened in 1857, Maiden Newton Railway Station has since featured in an episode of the BBC series ‘To the Manor Born‘.